-Why you need a stakeholder engagement plan
+What should a stakeholder engagement plan include?

 - Areas of influence of the project